nanajjar/uncc_cs2-pretext-project/notes/lab-2.md

 Given an event type, produce a **list of distinct** animals that had that event.
 For instance, “Which animals had a `feeding` event?” might return `[Lion, Penguin]`.

-### Do a Bulk Update in a Single Statement

-Just as you did in Lab 1, also plan how you’d do some “bulk update” in one line.
-Maybe you:

-- Mark all events of a certain type with a status like “checkNeeded.”
-- Offset or adjust times if the log was recorded incorrectly.

-Include this plan in your method skeleton or docstrings (Steps 2–4).
-You’ll implement it in Lab 3.

-### Adding a New Log Entry

-Also, as in Lab 1, we’d like to see how you’d **add a new event** mid-script.
-Maybe at `time=55`, `Elephant` had a `play` event.
-In your Step 4 skeleton, outline how you’d do that and confirm it’s included.

 ---

 ## Deliverables for Lab 2